26 Free Things to Do in Lake Tahoe in Summer & Winter

 It takes place in the Nevada towns of Crystal Bay and Incline Village.

-There are free activities and events including driving along the lighted Tahoe Boulevard.
+Free activities and events include driving along the lighted Tahoe Boulevard.

 Noel Nights at Northstar California